esalling23/tech-challenge-map/README.md

 # tech-challenge

-This repo holds the code for a technical challenge
+This repo holds the code for a technical challenge.